tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `cluster_deploy_type` - (Optional, String, ForceNew) Deployment type of the cluster, the available values include: 'MANAGED_CLUSTER' and 'INDEPENDENT_CLUSTER'.
 Default is 'MANAGED_CLUSTER'.
 * `cluster_desc` - (Optional, String) Description of the cluster.
 * `cluster_extra_args` - (Optional, List, ForceNew) Customized parameters for master component,such as kube-apiserver, kube-controller-manager, kube-scheduler.
+* `cluster_internet_security_group` - (Optional, String) Specify security group, NOTE: This argument must not be empty if cluster internet enabled.
 * `cluster_internet` - (Optional, Bool) Open internet access or not.
 If this field is set 'true', the field below `worker_config` must be set.
 Because only cluster with node is allowed enable access endpoint.
 * `cluster_intranet_subnet_id` - (Optional, String) Subnet id who can access this independent cluster, this field must and can only set  when `cluster_intranet` is true. `cluster_intranet_subnet_id` can not modify once be set.
 * `cluster_intranet` - (Optional, Bool) Open intranet access or not.
 If this field is set 'true', the field below `worker_config` must be set.
 Because only cluster with node is allowed enable access endpoint.